Yanrishatum/fontgen/README.md

 * `padding` - optional and defaults to `0`.
 Describes extra padding for glyphs on the texture in pixels.
 * `spacing` - optional and defaults to `1`.
 Describes spacing between glyphs on the texture in pixels.
 * `options` - optional list of extra configuration flags.
 See below.
+* `template` - optional file name of config containing "default" values which would be inherited if not defined in main config.

 #### Packer configuration
 Optional packer configuration allows to fine-tune atlas creation.